 The general practitioner does not want to write me an e-request.

-I want to be tested (antigen test), but I can't come to the collection points.
+I want to get tested (POC antigen test), but I cannot come to the collection points.

 My general practitioner is not available (vacation, illness, ...) and I need an e-Request.

-You no longer need a GP to test with antigen tests.
+You no longer need a GP to test with POC antigen tests.
 If you are looking for a PCR test request, GPs usually have a substitute GP.
 If you have just encountered a situation where your GP does not have a substitute GP, you can contact KHS.
 Unfortunately, they are now overloaded and it may take a while to contact them.
-However, they can also issue you an e-Request if you describe your situation- that is, PL was not available to you.
+However, they can also issue you an e-Request if you describe your situation - in case your GP was not available to you.